abirismyname/actions-hackpod-template/README.md

 ## Next step

-Lets go build!
-You are tasked to create a new architecture in AWS with GitHub Actions, designed as turn-key solution to accelerate cloud adoption.

-The solution should embrace security and agility in software development.
-Here are the features / quality that we look on the solution:

-* Secure credentials, no hard-coded secrets, use dynamic credentials, time-bound, temporary.
-* Infrastructure as code (IaaC) to speed up deployment.
-* Linting, policy validation and security best practice checks for IaaC
-* Container image scans
-* Automated deployment
-* Detective and proactive guardrails
+Here are a couple pointer on the next steps:
+1. We created a starter kit AWS CloudFormation template for the [ECS cluster](templates/cluster.yaml).
+You can use it to deploy the supporting ECS infrastructure.

-Check out the existing GitHub workflows files for inspiration.
+2. Check out the existing [GitHub workflows files](templates/) for inspiration.
+3. Split into team and start coding!